Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 On your turn, if you have not yet spent movement, you may choose to gain advantage on all of your attacks until the start of your next turn.
 If you do, you may not spend movement until the start of your next turn.

 ### Timid
-At the start of your turn, if you are in an enemy zone of control, you may shift once.
+At the start of your turn you may shift once.

 ## Skirmisher